openframeworks/ofBook/chapters/animation/chapter.md

 Another interesting and simple system to experiment with motion in openFrameworks is using [`sin(...)`](http://www.cplusplus.com/reference/cmath/sin/ "C++ sin() documentation page") and [`cos(...)`](http://www.cplusplus.com/reference/cmath/cos/ "C++ cos() documentation page)").

 `sin(...)` and `cos(...)` (sine and cosine) are [trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions "Wikipedia on trigonometric functions"), which means they are based on angles.
 They are the x and y position of a point moving with a constant radius and rate around a circle.
-The circle is a unit circle with a radius (r) of 1, which means the diameter is `2*r*PI` or `2*PI`.
+The circle is a unit circle with a radius (r) of 1, which means the circumference is `2*r*PI` or `2*PI`.
 In oF you'll see this constant as `TWO_PI`, which is 6.28318...

 *As a side note, sometimes it can be confusing that some functions in oF take degrees where others take radians. `sin(...)` and `cos(...)` are part of the math library, so they take radians, whereas most OpenGL rotation takes degrees.
 We have some helper constants such as `DEG_TO_RAD` and `RAD_TO_DEG`, which can help you convert one to the other.*